ClusterLabs/PAF/Quick_Start-Debian-8-two_nodes.md

 exit
 ```

-On `srv1`, the master, restart the instance and give it the master IP address:
+On `srv1`, the primary, restart the instance and give it the primary vIP address
+(adapt the `eth0` interface to your system):

 ```
 systemctl restart postgresql@9.6-main